FairCoder: Probing LLM Bias in High-Stakes Decision Making via Coding Tasks: Conclusion

 \section{Conclusion}

-We introduce \emph{FairCode}, a comprehensive benchmark designed to evaluate social biases in code generation by LLMs.
-Through function generation and test case generation tasks across various real-world scenarios, we identify bias issues in widely used models.
-The proposed metric (\emph{FairScore}) provides a nuanced method for quantifying these biases by integrating refusal rate and preference entropy.

-Our findings highlight the progress of LLMs in avoiding common stereotypes related to gender and race while exposing significant biases in less explored attributes like age, socioeconomic status, and income levels.
-The stark differences in model performance across tasks underscore the need for stronger alignment techniques to mitigate bias effectively.

-This work underscores the importance of continuous evaluation and refinement of LLMs to ensure fairness and inclusivity in their applications.
-Future research should expand the scope of attributes and scenarios and explore solutions, such as advanced fine-tuning and alignment strategies, to address the underlying causes of bias in code generation tasks.
+We introduce \emph{FairCoder}, a comprehensive benchmark designed to evaluate social biases in high-stakes decision making scenarios with coding tasks.
+Through function generation and unit test generation tasks across various real-world scenarios, we identify bias issues in widely used models.
+Our findings highlight that LLMs show more bias when applied in unit test than function implementation.
+Also, LLMs tend to avoid common stereotypes related to gender and race while exposing significant biases in less explored attributes like age, socioeconomic status, and income levels.
+This work raise the concern of applying LLMs in decision-making system and underscores the importance of continuous evaluation and refinement of LLMs to ensure fairness and inclusivity.
+Future research should expand the scope of attributes and scenarios and explore solutions, such as advanced fine-tuning and alignment strategies, to address the underlying causes of bias.